 Individual Placement and Support (IPS) Supported Employment Programs for persons with severe and persistent mental illness in Wisconsin are dedicated to increasing employment and education opportunities for people with severe mental illness or co-occurring substance abuse disorders.
-Through the end of 2018, 17 counties (Crawford, Marathon, Lincoln, Langlade, La Crosse, Vernon, Monroe, Washington, Dane, Jackson, Milwaukee, Polk, St. Croix, Sheboygan, Pierce, Outagamie and Washburn) have established IPS programs serving individuals in their Community Support Program and/or Comprehensive Community Support Program.
-At the end of the second quarter of 2019, an average of 44% of the individuals in the program worked at some point during the quarter.
+In 2023, 24 counties (Burnett, Calumet, Chippewa, Clark, Crawford, Dunn, Eau Claire, Fond du Lac, Marathon, Lincoln, Langlade, La Crosse, Vernon, Monroe, Washington, Dane, Jackson, Milwaukee, Pierce, Polk, St. Croix, Sheboygan, Pierce, Outagamie, Vernon and Washburn) have established IPS programs serving individuals in their Community Support Program and/or Comprehensive Community Support Program.
+DHS reports that in 2023, an average of 55% of the individuals in the program worked at some point during the quarter.
 During the baseline year of implementation, 2011, the quarterly rate was 18.5%.